sensorlabio/sensorlabio-javascript-sdk/doc/source/howto/applications/create.rst

     - `name` - application name.
     - `description` - application description.
     - `created` - application's creation date.
-    - `token` - authorization token for application.
+    - `public_api_key` - Public Api Key
+    - `private_api_key` - Generated private API key.

 .. note::
-    Token will be displayed only once on creation and you must save it.
+    Please note, that Private API Key will appear only once after app creation.
-    If token if lost, we can't show you current token again, you will be able only to generate new one.
+    You will be able to generate new one though.

 Method will throw ApiResponse as exception on any error.